elisa-actions/automerge/README.md

 ## Prerequisites

-Create a Github App that has permissions for repository contents read/write and pull requests read/write.
-Save Github app ID to variables and private key to secrets.
+Create a PAT for a suitable use that can approve and merge pull requests.
+Save PAT to secrets.

 ## Usage